adimitrova/adimitrova/README.md

-I am a highly positive and motivated Software (backend) and Big-data engineer, extremely curious, and always striving for further knowledge enhancement.
+I am a highly positive and motivated professional, extremely curious, and therefore, always super-motivated to learn and explore new tech.
 I am open to challenges, initiative, and truly enjoy puzzle-solving via code.
 I highly value the quality in writing code as well as following the engineering excellence standards (best practices) to ensure robustness, stability, consistency, and therefore peace of mind.
-I appreciate open-minded and honest people, constructive feedback, and the autonomy to do my job in the best possible way.
+I appreciate open-minded and honest people, constructive feedback, and the autonomy to do my job in the best possible way.. and together with my hedgehog :)
+In fact, we are a dream team of a hedgehog and his human, whereas the human is doing the work while the hedgehog mostly sleeps and gives moral support. 💪 Together we achieve the perfect work-life balance, he "does" the life, I do the work =)

 --------------